Skip to main content

 Flooding Incident Line - 0300 2000 100

-When you ring the flooding incident line, a member of staff will:
+When you phone 0300 2000 100, a member of staff will:

-• take all your details
+• take your details

 • contact the appropriate agency on your behalf

-This is a non emergency number, so if you are in danger, call the emergency services on 999.
+This is a non-emergency number, so if you are in danger call the emergency services on 999.

 You can get more information about flooding at the following link: